maneesh8123/flighfareprediction/README.md

 ## Demo

-This is is flask app to predict flight fare
+This is a flask app to predict flight fare

 ![demo1](https://user-images.githubusercontent.com/64775171/155512064-3992a456-0791-405a-b02b-e4de1db2d055.png)